 A student must be in residence during the quarter in which the final degree is conferred or during the quarter immediately preceding degree conferral.

-- Successful completion, during the Autumn Quarter, of four Law School courses, at least three of which must be those required of first-year law students in the Autumn Quarter and at least one of which must be Legal Research and Writing.
+- Successful completion, during the Autumn Quarter, of four Law School courses, at least three of which must be those required of first-year law students in the Autumn Quarter and at least one of which must be Legal Writing.

 - Successful completion of additional courses at the Law School relevant to the candidate’s interest.
 Those courses may include Winter Quarter first-year courses, including Federal Litigation in a Global Context.